A Tale as Old as Time, A song as Old as Rhyme, 30 TCFD Students and Residents Shine!

 There was one more special touch to last night’s performance.
 Correspondent, Paula Faris, and a crew from ABC’s Good Morning America was also there – documenting the magic on stage and the profound work of The Center for Discovery.
 We’ll of course be sharing additional details in the coming weeks about the very special Good Morning America segment that will air in June, so stay tuned!

-And while everyone associated with TCFD is still on cloud nine after the two performances this week, it is so important that shout outs go to the many departments throughout The Center who took part in this spectacular production, including Music Therapy, Recreation Therapy, Education, Occupational Therapy, Therapeutic Dance, THINC, QI, Rehab Tech, the Media Studio, and more!
+And while everyone associated with TCFD is still on cloud nine after the two performances this week, it is so important that shout outs go to the many departments throughout The Center who took part in this spectacular production, including Music Therapy, Recreation Therapy, Education, Occupational Therapy, Therapeutic Dance, THINC, QI, Rehab Tech, the Office of Strategic Outreach and Partnerships, and more!
 Beauty and The Beast truly defined a team effort and it couldn’t have been done without them.

 This week was certainly one for the books, but every day at The Center is one for the books.
 Days where every member of our community strives to reach their fullest potential.